 Closing the Gap is Good for Idaho’s Economy

 Closing the gap would bring economic benefits to every region of the state, as the new dollars ripple through the local economies.
 When a health worker has her oil changed, goes out to lunch, or buys shoes for her kids, she will help fuel the local economy.
-Economists estimate that over the next 10 years Idaho would see nearly $700 million in new economic activity and nearly 15,000 new private sector jobs.
+In 2016, economists estimate that over 10 years Idaho would see nearly $700 million in new economic activity and nearly 15,000 new private sector jobs.
 To put that in perspective, Idaho had around 42,000 unemployed in January, 2014.

 Closing the Gap is Good for Idaho’s Veterans

 Idaho has the second-highest rate of uninsured veterans in the nation, with nearly 15 percent of our veterans lacking health insurance.
 This works out to 10,000 uninsured veterans who live in all parts of the state.
 Over 40 percent of veterans without health insurance report having untreated medical needs and roughly 15 percent face significant physical, mental, or emotional health problems.

 1Estimates on the number of Idahoans in the gap vary based on data sources and methodology.
 An actuarial firm commissioned by the state of Idaho, Milliman, Inc., estimated a ceiling for the number of Idahoan in the gap at 78,000.
 Recent census data indicate the number of uninsured Idahoans adults under the federal poverty level in Idaho between 51,000-62,000.